Do insurance plans cover the Charter Oak Recovery Center (RTC)?

-Yes, as long as they are committed to your recovery with you.
+During the COVID-19 pandemic, we are encouraging visitation via phone, Facetime and other teleconference options.
 We reserve the right to refuse any visitor that is hindering a person’s recovery and/or is under the influence during their visit.

 What is a typical day at the RTC?

 The day starts at 7 a.m. with a morning “Sunrise AA Meeting.”
-This meeting is open to the community, alumni and current RTC residents.
-The day continues with a full schedule of groups and activities, including educational workgroups, with wrap up at 10 p.m.
+The day continues with a full schedule of groups and activities, including educational workgroups, with a wrap-up at 10 p.m.

 What type of clients do you serve?

 We serve a variety of individuals in need of support for their sobriety and continued recovery.
 Both men and women are accepted for treatment, but our program is limited to no more than 12 individuals at a time.
 Some individuals receive detox care at Aurora Charter Oak Hospital before transitioning to the RTC.
 Others are admitted directly to the RTC from other settings, including other hospitals.